 The HSP-F hydrologic model for the Sixteen Mile Creek Watershed has been refined and validated for use in the Scoped Subwatershed Study.
 The hydrologic model has been executed for a 42 year continuous simulation, and peak frequency flows as well as Regional Storm event have been determined for the existing land use conditions.
-In addition, erosion analyses and water budget analyses have been completed for the existing land use conditions.
-The results of this baseline assessment will be used to assess the impacts of future land use conditions, as well as to establish stormwater management criteria for the future land use within the study area, as part of the next phase of the Scoped Subwatershed Study.
+In addition, erosion analyses and water budget analyses have been completed for the existing land use conditions (ref.
+Phase 2 Report).
+The results of this baseline assessment have been used the impacts of future land use conditions, as well as to establish stormwater management criteria for the future land use within the study area.